Macy’s security guard killed in Philadelphia store stabbing

 Both victims were taken to hospital by police, where one of them was pronounced dead at 11.19am EST.

-The suspect fled from the scene on the city’s SEPTA system, and dropped a knife, say police.
+The suspect fled from the scene on the city’s SEPTA system, and dropped a knife, police said.

 He was taken into custody at the Somerset station at around 12pm EST and has been positively identified by witnesses, Interim Police Commissioner John Stanford told reporters.

+“Just a tragic situation, a few weeks before the holiday, these security officers are just doing their job, they’re here to make sure that people can come to this location and shop in a safe manner,” Commissioner Stanford said.

-Police say that the guard was was killed was 30 years old and suffered a stab wound to the neck.
+Police said that the guard killed was 30 years old and suffered a stab wound to the neck.
 The other victim is 23 years old and suffered wounds to his face and left arm.
 He remains in hospital in stable condition.

 Neither of the security guards, one who had worked there several years and the other just a few months, has been identified.